Advice About Regulatory and Compliance Issues

 Preferred Stock, in contrast, generally does not have voting rights but they often have a greater claim on the assets upon liquidations and often receive fixed payments (not based on profits) before common stockholders.

-Here is a link to an article that provides more comprehensive descriptions of each type of stock
+Here is a link to an article that provides a more comprehensive description of each type of stock.

-When you complete the application and pay your fee, you will be issued with “Articles of Incorporation”
+When you complete the application and pay your fee, your “Articles of Incorporation” will be issued.

 Once you have formed the entity, you are not done yet.
-Here are several critical formations errors many businesses make.
+Here are several critical formation errors many businesses make.

 Also, if a business does work in other states and there is a possibility that it might be suited, they would want to register as a foreign entity in that state.
 When a business registers as a foreign entity and a customer files a lawsuit, the registered agent designated in the articles in that state will be served and the business will be notified of the legal action being taken.
-If the business is not registered in that state but they do business there and they are suited, there is no one to notify the business therefore the plaintiff can win a summary judgment without the business ever knowing a lawsuit was ever brought against the business.
+If the business is not registered in that state but do business there and are suited, there is no one to notify the business, therefore the plaintiff can win a summary judgment without the business ever knowing a lawsuit was ever brought against them.

 There are essentially 3 types of taxes that most business will pay, Property, Income, and Sales.

 Just like a homeowner pays real estate taxes based on the assessed value of the property, so do businesses if they own real property.
 Property taxes are assessed by local entities such as towns and cities for local purposes such as paying for schools, roads, and infrastructure improvements.
 The business will receive an annual tax bill based on the value of the real property.